HOME › TEACHING › BIOLOGY & AI CURE

 Andrew Jordan

-Andrew is pioneering a new hypothesis: that the tail membrane (uropatagium) of bats co-evolves with echolocation, challenging the field's narrow focus on wing shape alone.
-He is measuring uropatagium dimensions and call parameters across Chiroptera.
+Testing a new hypothesis: that the tail membrane (uropatagium) of bats co-evolves with echolocation, pushing back on the field's narrow focus on wing shape.
+Measuring uropatagium dimensions and call parameters across Chiroptera.

 🦘